cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 # cache2k version 0.24 release notes

+## New and Noteworthy

+  * Change to Apache license
+  TODO: check API, add since, add comment!
+  * entry processor scheme like in JSR107: Cache.invokeAll,
+  * Beginning of JSR107 support.

 ## Potential breakages

 Changes in semantics or API that may break existing applications are listed here.
 In general, only very minor